Benjamin Atkins

-Benjamin Thomas Atkins (August 26, 1968 – September 17, 1997), also known as The Woodward Corridor Killer, was an American serial killer and rapist who murdered, tortured, and raped 11 women in Highland Park and Detroit, Michigan, during a period of eight months between December 1991 and August 1992.
-He was apprehended after being arrested for rape charges and soon after he confessed to the murders.
-He was ultimately found guilty and given several life sentences in April 1994.
+Benjamin Thomas Atkins (August 26, 1968 – September 17, 1997), also known as The Woodward Corridor Killer, was an American serial killer and rapist who raped and tortured 12 women, murdering 11 of them in Highland Park and Detroit, Michigan, during a period of eight months between December 1991 and August 1992.
+Atkins was apprehended by police with the assistance of his sole surviving victim, who rode with officers around the area and was able to identify Atkins as her attacker.
+After he was arrested for rape charges connected to her case, Atkins confessed the crimes he had committed to officers.
+Atkins was found guilty and given several life sentences in April 1994.
 He died from AIDS in 1997.

 Early life

 Benjamin "Tony" Atkins was born on August 26, 1968, in Detroit, the younger of two sons.
 His family lived in a poor neighborhood, and both of his parents were drug addicts and alcoholics.
-Shortly after his birth, Tony's father left the family.
-In 1970, Benjamin's mother abandoned him and he wound up in an orphanage, where he spent his childhood and youth.
-While living there, he was physically assaulted by other children, and at the age of 10, was raped by one of the employees.
-Over the next five years, he was continuously subjected to sexual harassment by other boys, until he eventually escaped and reunited with his mother.
-For some time, he lived together with her and his older brother, but one day, he realised that his mother worked as a prostitute.
-Due to this, both he and his brother saw her have sex with clients at the house on several occasions.
+His father left the family shortly after Atkins's birth.
+In 1970, Atkins was abandoned by his mother and placed in an orphanage, where he spent his childhood.
+In the orphanage, Atkins was physically assaulted by other children.
+An employee of the orphanage sexually molested and raped Atkins at the age of 10 and was subjected to sexual harassment by other boys for the 5 years he remained in the orphanage.
+At the age of 15, Atkins ran away and reunited with his mother and older brother.
+Atkins's mother worked as a prostitute and Atkins and his brother witnessed her have sex with clients on several occasions in their home and in her car.
+Additionally, Atkins stated that he was sexually assaulted in his mother's home by a man.
+By the late 80's, Atkins was homeless, having left the family home.
+Atkins eventually developed an addiction to crack cocaine.

-Disgusted with his mother's actions, he left the house again in the late 1980s, living on the streets and doing drugs, and eventually developed a drug addiction.
-Because he lacked formal education, Atkins was forced to work in low-skilled labor jobs for low wages, and spent the nights at homeless shelters.
-In his free time, he frequented places inhabited by pimps and prostitutes, but was never arrested for any serious crimes.
-Most of his acquaintances claimed to be very fond of him, but at the same time noted that when drunk or on drugs, he showed signs of an antisocial personality and displayed misogynistic behavior.
+Atkins lacked formal education and worked low-skilled labor jobs for low wages while spending his nights at homeless shelters.
+He frequented places inhabited by pimps and prostitutes, but was never arrested for any serious crimes.

+Although fond of Atkins, most of his acquaintances noted that when under the influence of alcohol or drugs, he showed signs of an antisocial personality and displayed misogynistic behavior.